 I would have lots more ducks, but again, my hubby has to have a limit somewhere for our 1/5 acre.
 So, which is really better–chickens or ducks?
 Here’s my pros and cons to each, based on my experiences.

 Of course, chickens will lay their eggs in a nesting box, and our ducks require us to go on a “hunt” to find theirs.
 I have figured out the places they like the best, but once in a while they change it up on me.

 Time and effort spent on care

 Well, that’s up for debate, but chickens require only fresh water, food, and the occasional treat.
 We have our chickens set up with an automatic feeder and in the summer, the 55 gallon rain barrel feeds into a waterer for them.
 We could easily leave our chickens for 3-4 days without much issue.

 Ducks, however…well, let’s just say that they are not quiet.
 They will quack in the morning, quack when I fill their pool, quack when it’s time to eat, quack when the wind blows, quack when they see another duck… They are just noisy.
 Even though the drakes are quacking at a whisper level, they are still making noise.

 Well, this is where the tables turn dramatically.
 Our chickens can destroy an entire garden bed with all it’s goodies in less than an hour.
 One time, our chickens got out of their run while I was at the store, and by the time I got home, all our tomatoes were gone.

 So, which is best?

-I can’t really say.
-In general, ducks are less destructive and lay better in the winter.
-But, they are far messier and noiser than chickens.
+There’s really no right answer to this.
+In general, ducks are less destructive and lay better in the winter, but, they are far messier and noisier than chickens.
 Having both is awesome, though and I seem to get the best of both worlds.
-Perhaps try them both for yourself and see which you like best.
-Or maybe you’ll be like me and just love them both!